19hours/sg-statutes/Acts/Criminal Procedure Code.md

 Ditto

-Ditto
+Not bailable

 Imprisonment for life, or imprisonment for 10 years, and caning

 401

-Belonging to a wandering gang of persons associated for the purpose of habitually committing theft
+Belonging to a gang of persons associated for the purpose of habitually committing theft

 Ditto

 Ditto

-Ditto
+Not bailable

 Imprisonment for 7 years, and caning